iRNA-COSI/APAeval/execution_workflows/IsoSCM/README.md

 columns:

 - sample: name of the sample (e.g control_replicate1)
-- bam: BAM input file for the sample
+- bam: absolute path to BAM input file for the sample
-- strand: the strandedness of the data
+- strand: the strandedness of the data, can be 'reverse_forward' or 'unstranded'

-Make sure each sample name is unique.
+- read_type: whether the sample contains paired-end or single-end reads, can be 'paired' or 'single' Make sure each sample name is unique.

 To run IsoSCM with test data provided for APAeval, check the path to IsoSCM with `pwd` and replace